Updated: 7 days ago

 Add the stock to cover the vegetables and simmer through until cooked.
 Then blend adding more stock and seasoning, if required, to reach the desired constituency and flavour.

-Garnish with toasted pumpkin and sunflower seeds and a drizzle of ginger juice for an extra zing!
+Garnish with black pepper and coriander leaf or toasted pumpkin and sunflower seeds and drizzle of ginger juice for an extra zing!

 Create your own soup recipe using seasonal organic root vegetables!